awaragi/prometheus-mssql-exporter/README.md

 ### What Grafana dashboard can I use

 Here are some suggestions on available Grafana dashboards.
-If you are an author or such dashboard and want to have it referenced here, simply create a Pull Request.
+If you are an author of such dashboard and want to have it referenced here, simply create a Pull Request.

 - https://grafana.com/grafana/dashboards/13919